We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Blackheads are one form of acne, a type of inflammatory skin condition that’s caused by clogged pores.
+While blackheads are commonly linked to areas of the “T-zone” (chin, nose, and forehead), they can occur anywhere.

 Unlike other types of acne, such as cysts, blackheads aren’t linked to bacteria.
 They’re caused by a combination of oil (sebum), dead skin cells, and dirt that clog your pores and create a hardened substance.
 The top of the pore is left open, and the plugged material oxidizes into a darkened color.